JialeHan22/Quality-Preserving_LLM_Advertising/README.md

 This repository provides Python implementations of the auction mechanisms evaluated in the paper, with results presented in Jupyter notebooks.

-## Setup

-Each folder contains an `openai_key.txt` file.
-Before running any code, replace its contents with your OpenAI API key (you can obtain one at https://platform.openai.com/api-keys).

 ## Repository Structure

 - **`QP single`** — Code for the QP single-allocation mechanisms (**QP w/ repl.** and **QP w/o repl.**) across all 4 scenarios, along with output logs over 100 trials.
 - **`QP multi`** — Code for the QP multi-allocation mechanism (**QP multi-allo**) across all 4 scenarios, along with output logs over 100 trials.
 - **`Seg single & multi`** — Code for the Seg single-allocation mechanisms (**Seg w/ repl.** and **Seg w/o repl.**) and the Seg multi-allocation mechanism (**Seg multi-allo**) across all 4 scenarios, along with output logs over 100 trials.
 - **`No-Ad Response`** — Code for generating no-ad responses and the corresponding results reported in Appendix G.

+Each folder contains an `openai_key.txt` file.
+Before running any code, replace its contents with your OpenAI API key.

 ## Notebooks